CodePushGo/website/src/content/blog/en/self-hosted-capgo.md

 next_blog: ''
 ---

-This article provides a step-by-step guide on how to self-host Capgo, as well as a discussion of the benefits and challenges of self-hosting.
+This article provides a step-by-step guide on how to self-host CodePushGo, as well as a discussion of the benefits and challenges of self-hosting.

 # Introduction

 Self Hosting is a form of running your own website or application by setting up a server and network yourself.
 Instead of using a Platform as a Service or a Public Cloud Provider, those who choose to self-host will run their own networks and be responsible for the maintenance and uptime in addition to building their website or application.

-The easiest way to get started with Capgo is with our [official managed service in the cloud](https://capgo.app/), but if you’re happy to manage your own, you can also self-host Capgo on your server.
+The easiest way to get started with CodePushGo is with our [official managed service in the cloud](https://capgo.app/), but if you’re happy to manage your own, you can also self-host CodePushGo on your server.

 ## What is self hosting?